 What are my flat roof repair options

 Your flat roof repair options depend upon the membrane you have.
 If we are patching a flat roof, we use the original material.
 For example, if we’re repairing an EPDM roof, we would use EPDM to patch it.

-Generally speaking, flat roof repairs cost less than sloped roof repairs, such as to a shingled roof.
-Flat roof repair costs vary widely based on original material and the scope of the damage and repairs required.
+Generally speaking, flat roofs cost less to repair than sloped roofs.
+Costs vary widely based on original material and the scope of the damage and repairs required.
 For a free inspection and estimate, contact us.